A $41,212 Surgery Bill Compounded A Patient's Appendicitis Pain

 His situation is not unusual.
 A recent study found that about 18% of emergency room visits have at least one such charge for out-of-network care.

-The online site Healthcare Bluebook, which calculates costs based on health insurers' claims data, estimates a laparoscopic appendectomy (the type that Bates had) ranges from $9,678 to more than $30,000 in Bates' ZIP code.
-The "fair price" it suggests for the surgery is $12,090 — completely in the ballpark of the $12,944 that Bates and his insurer already paid the hospital.
+The online site Healthcare Bluebook, which calculates costs based on health insurers' claims data, estimates that a laparoscopic appendectomy (the type that Bates had) ranges from $9,678 to more than $30,000 in Bates' ZIP code.
+The "fair price" it suggests for the surgery is a little over $12,000 — completely in the ballpark of the $12,944 that Bates and his insurer already paid the hospital.
 Fair Health, another site that collects claims data, estimates total costs for an out-of-network appendectomy at $19,292 — about $11,000 less than the hospital says Bates still owes.

 "It's ridiculous.
 He's a young kid who goes to the emergency room and he has insurance," said Duane Sunby, the insurance broker for Bates' employer.